dankreiger/saga-workshop/src/ex5/README.md

 3. remove `fetchDog` thunk action from `src/state/dog/actions.js`
 4. click the button and watch the puppies fly in

-### Exercise 4 - make counter increment on every for fetchDogRequest
+### Bonus:

-### Exercise 5 - create screensaver when user is idle for more than 1 minute
+### Bonus 1 - make counter increment on every for fetchDogRequest

-### Exercise 6 - make an api saga that delays the loading state by 200ms so a loading spinner doesn't flash if the response comes back quickly.
+### Bonus 2 - make an api saga that delays the loading state by 200ms so a loading spinner doesn't flash if the response comes back quickly.
 Additionally, make the saga cancel in flight ajax requests if another request is made that triggers the same saga